Peripheral Artery Disease

-If you have heart disease, you should discuss your risk factors for PAD with your healthcare provider and report any symptoms you’re having, such as pain, weakness or numbness in your legs.
+If you have heart disease, you should discuss your risk factors for PAD with your healthcare provider.
+Report any symptoms you’re having, such as pain, weakness or numbness in your legs.

 Outlook / Prognosis

-Like most health conditions, PAD is more treatable when your healthcare provider finds it early.
-Peripheral vascular disease progresses at different rates depending on many factors, including where the plaque formed in your body and your overall health.
+Like most health conditions, PAD is more treatable when a healthcare provider finds it early.
+Peripheral vascular disease progresses at different rates.
+This depends on many factors, including where the plaque formed in your body and your overall health.

 Peripheral artery disease is a condition you’ll have for the rest of your life.
-Although there’s no cure for PAD, it’s treatable.
+Although there’s no cure for PAD, you can manage it.
 You can help keep peripheral vascular disease from progressing in several ways: